Does the Bond Market Affect Forex?

 bond market, Forex

 But that also depends on the country.
-If you lend money to a developed, stable country like the United States, you’ll obviously get a lower bond yield than lending money to a less stable country like… Argentina (1.41% on 10-year government bonds in the US and 51.71% on 10-year government bonds in Argentina, according to Statista).
+If you lend money to a developed, stable country like the United States, you’ll obviously get a lower bond yield than lending money to a less stable country like Argentina (1.41% on 10-year government bonds in the US and 51.71% on 10-year government bonds in Argentina, according to Statista).

 The Relationship Between Stock Prices, Bond Prices, and the Foreign Exchange Market

 The truth is that the bond market and the stock market are in competition.
 The demand for bonds generally rises when the stock market becomes riskier.
 The uncertainty in the stock market drives bond prices higher and, by virtue of their inverse relationship, pushes bond yields down.
 As more and more traders sail away from stocks and other risky investments, increased demand for ‘less risky instruments’ like U.S. bonds and the safe-haven USD pushes their prices UP.
-In such a scenario when US government bonds yields decline, the value of the US Dollar rises in relation to other currencies.
+In such a scenario, when US government bond yields decline, the value of the US Dollar rises in relation to other currencies.

-What Are Bond Spreads and How do Bond Yields Affect Currency Prices?
+What Are Bond Spreads and How Do Bond Yields Affect Currency Prices?

 Now, let’s get to the core of this article and talk about bonds relative to the Foreign exchange market and how bond yields affect currencies.
-First, a bond spread can be defined as the difference between two countries’ bond yields, or interest rate differential.
+First, a bond spread can be defined as the difference between two countries’ bond yields or interest rate differential.

 So, simply put, everybody’s looking for higher bond yields (and safe investment) – meaning bond yields and currency exchange rates will always move in the same direction.
 And, much like national currencies, bond yields are affected by a country’s monetary policy and interest rate expectations.